What are the new safety procedures?

 My dog takes medication.
 Are you able to give it to them?

 Yes, we will gladly administer up to five medications to your dog while they are in our care for no additional charge.
-(We do have a small charge for more than five medications.)
 All medications must be in the original prescription container so that we will have detailed information about the medication, and you must sign a consent form giving us permission to administer the medication.
 We do not administer injections.

 Why is my dog so tired after staying at Ruff Housing?